 - The Sibley-Ocheyedan School District was named one of the "Best Communities for Music Education" in 2018, an award shared with only 583 other communities in the country.

 Some of these complaints are petty, and some of them are much more serious.
 However, this website has an audience, I know the city council is reading, and I want to do what I can to improve the town by bringing attention to some of the problems that exist here.

 Again, if you think something does or does not belong on this list, please don't hesitate to contact me at firstname.lastname@example.org.

 - Many of the roads in town, especially the cobblestone roads located "downtown" on "main street" are in very poor condition.
 It makes the town look poor, run-down and leaves a bad impression not only on the mind but possibly the vehicle as well.
 I'm no civil engineer, but there has to be a better method of road maintenance than the city's current strategy of "dig a huge chunk out of the road and just fill it with dirt for months at a time, inevitably creating potholes everywhere".

-- Now the business that owns the plant has sued the City of Sibley for $3.5 million in Federal court, alleging that the city's nuisance ordinance is unconstitutional and arbitrarily enforced.
+- While the odors coming out of the "Blood Plant" have significantly reduced (to the point that even I don't think about them anymore), the plant is still causing trouble – albeit in a different way.
+Now the business that owns the plant has sued the City of Sibley for $3.5 million in Federal court, alleging that the city's nuisance ordinance is unconstitutional and arbitrarily enforced.
 It should go without saying that, while I sadly no longer have much empathy for the city government, I really hope that they win that lawsuit.
 I fear the plant will go back to stinking up the town on the daily if the city loses.